merlinTU/rpg_arena/RULES.md

 rpg_arena.start_game()
 ```
-After typing this code the Text "Welcome to the Arena" is printed.
+After typing this code the Text "Welcome to RPG-Arena" is printed.

 ## 2. Help

 When ever the game asks you to make a decision, you can write "info x" or "check x" to get information
 about the [items](#46-items), [weapons](#45-weapons) or mechanics like [battles](#51-fight-round).
 You can also write
-"info player" or "info enemy" to check our own fighter and the enemy fighter.
+"info player" or "info enemy" to check your own and the enemy fighter.

 ## 3. Game Flow: